nwops/puppet-retrospec/README.md

+This project is EOL and was somewhat superceded by PDK and now AI generators, additionally the signifant changes in puppet 5 broke API compability.

 Puppet-Retrospec
 ================
 A retrospec plugin for puppet that generates puppet rspec test code based on the current code inside your module.